trinitythai/Toneteller/README.md

-# DivineInspiration   - Toneteller
+# Toneteller - Second Place Winner of HACKed 2023
 Toneteller is a web application and chrome extension that uses machine learning and artificial intelligence to perform sentiment analysis on the text that a user has entered.
 Our application returns the emotion that the text is attempting to convey, giving the user more clarity regarding the intentions of the message.

-Link to access DivineInspiration's Devpost page: https://devpost.com/software/toneteller
+Link to our Devpost page:
+https://devpost.com/software/toneteller

-Link to access Toneteller:
+Link to Toneteller:
 https://hackathon-hacked2023.github.io/DivineInspiration/

 Extension download: